thormeier-fhnw-repos/depa-assignment1-color-picker/README.md

 The UML has gotten a bit bigger than expected, because of the dependencies to JavaFX.
 Fully qualified class names/paths for parameter and return types have mostly been omitted because of mentioned size issues.

+The additional XML file is the saved state of [draw.io](https://www.draw.io), with which the diagram was created.